Roi/RaSpyTank/README.md

 ## General info
 The goals of this project:
 * Bring Tank Robot Chassis to life.
-* Build remote controll web ui
+* Build remote control web UI
-* Add RPi video camera and stream its data to the web ui
+* Add RPi video camera and stream its data to the web UI
 * Add sensors like movement detect and distance measure

 ## Technologies